rec/gitz/README.rst

 Dangerous commands that rewrite history
 =======================================

-Slice, dice, shuffle and split your commits.
+Slice, dice, permute and split your commits.

 These commands are not intended for use on a shared or production branch, but can significantly speed up rapid development on private branches.